 Some of the experiences of living in a neighborhood or a condominium or other shared living situations are applicable to cohousing.
 But cohousing adds specific organizing principles, goals and characteristics that are designed to enhance the community aspects of living together, similar to a small village or a group of extended family members.

-People are choosing cohousing for many reasons but we have found, without overly generalizing, that people who became members of Stowe Farm wanted to be better heard and understood and were looking for a place to live that strives for cooperation and support.
-And all of us have felt the benefits from meaningful daily social interactions and connections that have been proven to improve happiness, health and increased longevity.
+All of us have felt the benefits from meaningful daily social interactions and connections that have been proven to improve happiness, health and increased longevity.
 Why not deliberately live in communities that are safer, friendlier, and healthier?